 Stay: Ocean View Motel or Fisherman’s Landing Inn, Rocky Harbour

 After breakfast, travel to Reidville and visit the Newfoundland Insectarium.
-Then it’s on to King’s Point Pottery and the Whale Pavilion and Museum before arriving in Gander for your overnight stay.
+Then it’s on to King’s Point for lunch at By the Sea Cafe and a visit to King’s Point Pottery and the Whale Pavilion and Museum before arriving in Gander for your overnight stay.

 Stay: Sinbad’s Hotel & Suites or Comfort Inn, Gander

 Venture off the Trans-Canada Highway to tour through picturesque coastal villages.
 A stop at Prime Berth Twillingate Fishery & Heritage Centre allows you to explore this family-run interpretive fishing centre and craft studio.
 Lunch today is a traditional Newfoundland shed party where you will enjoy entertainment and hospitality at its best.

 A day-trip to lovely Bonavista offers time to explore the town’s famous lighthouse or to stroll along the picturesque coastal pathways.
 Learn about the history of Newfoundland’s cod fisheries at Ryan Premises.

 Experience all that St. John’s has to offer with a guided city tour.
 Relax with a free evening to explore the city’s unique shopping, dining and historical attractions.